Learn the fundamentals of motion picture cinematography and be introduced to the basic creative and technical properties of film and digital formats.

 In today's film and television production environment, cinematographers work in a variety of acquisition formats.
 Digital technology evolves continually, while many high-end productions continue to shoot on film.
 Whether a creative artist elects to tell their story with a film stock or a digital sensor, the basic tools of cinematography include a camera system, an imaging plane, lenses, filtration, and lighting units.

-In the Basic Cinematography Workshop (BCW), students are introduced to the craft of cinematography through motion picture film and digital still photography.
+In this workshop, students are introduced to the craft of cinematography through motion picture film and digital still photography.
 They explore the use of exposure, contrast, color, depth-of-field, and the importance of latitude and dynamic range in the creative process.
-Through hands-on exercises in the studio and on location, students discover the nuances and characteristics of film and digital technologies.
+Through hands-on exercises in the soundstage and on location, students discover the nuances and characteristics of film and digital technologies.

 - Marcus Kronemeyer, San Diego, CA

 "Maine Media Workshops is about the whole experience...its got the best of everything...makes me want to come back every year."

 "This course helped me grow as an artist and as a technician, increasing my knowledge while allowing me room to explore my own impulses."